 Contact the Center for Arts & Crafts at Penn State for a variety of art classes and workshops for a discounted fee.
 This is extra-curricular and not for college credit.

-Check out the volunteer organizations at Penn State.
+Check out the volunteer opportunities at Penn State.

 Talking to Someone Who Can Help